speric/speric.github.com/_posts/2020-07-15-share-by-default.md

 I learned this lesson some time ago when I was in a meeting with leaders from other departments.
 An executive spoke about how we'd market the feature my team was working on with features two other teams built, as a package aimed at a segment of target customers.
-I gathered that many in the room knew about this marketing effort, but it was the first time I had heard of it.
+I gathered that many in the room had known about this marketing effort for weeks, but it was the first time I had heard of it.
 I realized that if I didn't have this context, my team didn't either.